niranjankala/BIMArchCloud-API/README.md

 # BIMArchCloud-API
-.NET based API for BIMArchCloud
+.NET based API for BIMArchCloud to handle requests